Itvisors/mendix-ReactDnD/README.md

 ### Dragged difference
 When dragging a parent marker, you will need to adjust any related markers as well if you want to keep them together.
 The widget will do this while dragging the parent around but you will need to persist the new position for the child markers yourself.

+The same applies to multi selection.
+When multiple markers are selected, the widget will report the new position for the marker that was dragged.
+The GUIDs of the other selected markers are passed in the selection context attribute.

 ## Return on click events?
 Returning on click events from the widget only makes sense when positioning items on a background.
 When dropping without position, a container with an onClick action is easier.
 The on click event of the widget allows you to capture the exact click coordinate on the container.